College of William & Mary: 20th century

+In March 1906, the Virginia General Assembly passed an act taking over the college grounds, and the college has remained publicly supported ever since.
+In 1918, it was one of the first universities in Virginia to admit women.
+Enrollment increased from 104 in 1889 to 1269 students by 1932.
 W. A. R. Goodwin, rector at Bruton Parish Church and professor of biblical literature and religious education at the college, pursued benefactors who could support the restoration of Williamsburg.
 Goodwin considered Williamsburg "as the original training and testing ground" of the United States.
 Goodwin persuaded John D. Rockefeller Jr. to initiate the restoration of Williamsburg in 1926, leading to the establishment of Colonial Williamsburg.
 Goodwin had initially only pursued Rockefeller to help fund the construction of Phi Beta Kappa Memorial Hall, but had convinced Rockefeller to participate in a broader restoration effort when he visited William & Mary for the hall's dedication.
 While the college's administration was less supportive of the restoration efforts than many others in Williamsburg–before the Colonial Williamsburg project, the William & Mary campus was Williamsburg's primary tourist attraction–the college's cooperation was secured.
 Restoration paid for by Rockefeller's program extended to the college, with the Wren Building restored in 1928–1931, President's House in 1931, and Brafferton in 1931–1932.